Updated 8/22/2024

 Displays attribute information for points, lines, polygons, and vector tiles.

-Select and tap the feature to display attribute information.
+Select and tap a feature to display attribute information.

 Displays the next data in the same layer.